gavoja/aemsync/README.md

 The path has to contain jcr_root folder.
 File system changes inside the folder will be picked up and pushed to AEM instance as a package.
 There is no vault dependency.

-Sync interval is the time the syncer waits for changes.
-In case of multiple changes occuring at the same time (e.g. switchig between code branches), we want to avoid creating a separate package for each change, but rather send all in one go.
-Lowering the value removes the delay from single changes but increases the delay for multiple changes.
-It is all about finding the right ballance.
+Sync interval is the time the syncer waits for changes before the package is created.
+In case of multiple changes occuring at the same time (e.g. switchig between code branches), we want to avoid creating a new pachage for each file, but rather send all in one go.
+Lowering the value removes the delay from a single change but increases the delay for multiple changes.